github/semantic/docs/examples.md

     (Empty)))
 ```

 Notice the difference?
-Instead of showing that entire lines where added and removed, the semantic diff is aware that the identifier of the function declaration and function call changed.
+Instead of showing that entire lines were added and removed, the semantic diff is aware that the identifier of the function declaration and function call changed.
 Pretty cool.

 ## Import graphs

 OK, now for the fun stuff.
-Semantic can currently produce a couple of different graph analysis for source code, let's first take a look at import graphs.
+Semantic can currently produce a couple of different graph-based views of source code, let's first take a look at import graphs.
 An import graph shows how files include other files within a software project.
 For this example, we are going to write a little bit more code in order to see this work.
 Start by creating a couple of new files:

 ``` python
 # main.py